5.9. Chained Conditionals¶

 Order is important.
 The

-clauses are optional.Conditionals contain only ONE
+ifstatement and code block are required.
+Theelifandelseclauses are optional.Conditionals contain only ONE

-statement, but they must come before theelse
+elifstatements are allowed after theifstatement, but they must come before theelseclause.

 No matter how long we make a chained conditional, no more than one of the code blocks will run.